Suggest a Songfact / Artistfact

 The line, "Take these broken wings and learn to fly" appears in The Beatles song "Blackbird

 ."
-Paul McCartney and John Lennon both drew from the work of Kahlil Gibran, as the first 2 lines of The Beatles "Julia
+Paul McCartney and John Lennon both drew from the work of Kahlil Gibran, as the first two lines of The Beatles "Julia

 " came from Gibran's 1926 poem Sand And Foam